 So here are a few reasons we love referral programs!

-- Serves as Extra Advertisement – When someone has a great experience they are likely to ‘brag’ about it, whether it be online or to a group of friends.
-This word of mouth marketing is free!
+- Serves as extra advertisement: When someone has a great experience they are likely to ‘brag’ about it, whether it be online or to a group of friends.
+This word-of-mouth marketing is free!
 All you have to do is give exceptional customer service or provide fantastic products.
 Kudos if you can do both!
 Companies who have an online referral marketing presence reap the benefits, between the popularity of social media and email – word travels fast.
 Just think of how often you see a tweet about a sale or a new service available?
 Referral Programs can help create publicity for a business.
-In a study of 4000 people, “58 percent share positive experiences and seek advice from friends and family when they talk about brands on social media.”
+In a study of 4,000 people, “58% share positive experiences and seek advice from friends and family when they talk about brands on social media.”
 A study by SDL (follow them on Twitter).

 Once you establish a good customer following, success just from word of mouth will happen on its own.
 By adding a referral program, those customers who have already been spreading the word will feel like they are part of an exclusive club.
 When your customers feel happy and satisfied with your product your profits and customer base will surely increase.